Billy Bingham: Southport

-Bingham became a coach at Southport in June 1965, and was appointed manager at the end of the year, at the expense of Willie Cunningham.
+Bingham became a coach at Southport in June 1965 and was appointed manager at the end of the year, at the expense of Willie Cunningham.
 He led the team to a tenth-place finish in the Fourth Division in 1965–66.
-In his first full season in charge, 1966–67, he led the "Sandgrounders" to promotion as runners-up – the club's first ever promotion.
+In his first full season in charge, 1966–67, he led the "Sandgrounders" to promotion as runners-up – the club's first-ever promotion.
 He departed Haig Avenue in October 1967, with Southport in safe hands as they finished the 1967–68 Third Division campaign in 13th place under Don McEvoy's stewardship.

 Northern Ireland, Plymouth & Linfield

 He left Southport to take charge of the Northern Ireland national team in October 1967.
-The position was not a taxing one however, and Bingham took charge at Plymouth Argyle in February 1968, replacing Derek Ufton.
+The position was not a taxing one, however, and Bingham took charge at Plymouth Argyle in February 1968, replacing Derek Ufton.
 He was unable to steer the club away from relegation, as the "Pilgrims" finished bottom of the Second Division.
-He took the club to fifth in the third tier in 1968–69, some 15 points behind second placed Swindon Town.
+He took the club to fifth in the third tier in 1968–69, some 15 points behind second-placed Swindon Town.
 A battle against relegation followed in 1969–70, and Bingham departed Home Park in March 1970; the club went on to finish 17th under Ellis Stuttard's stewardship.
 Still Northern Ireland's boss, he took charge of the country's biggest club, Linfield, in August 1970.
 His one season at Windsor Park was highly successful, as he led the "Blues" to the 1970–71 Irish League title, three points ahead of rivals Glentoran.
 The club also lifted a treble of trophies, in the form of the Ulster Cup, Gold Cup, and Blaxnit Cup.
 He stood down as "Norn Iron" boss in May 1971, and left Linfield as well in August.
-During his time as coach of the national team, Northern Ireland played 20 games, winning eight, drawing three and losing nine games.
+During his time as national team coach, Northern Ireland played 20 games, winning eight, drawing three and losing nine games.
 They had missed out on qualification to the 1970 FIFA World Cup after losing to the Soviet Union in Moscow.
-In the British Home Championship tournaments, they finished third in 1969, fourth in 1970, and second in 1971.
+In the British Home Championship tournaments, they finished third in 1968–69, fourth in 1969–70, and second in 1970–71.